OUT OF THE BOX Christmas Ideas (Ideas to help churches reach people for Jesus)

 Whatever you do, encourage the folks to bring the lost.
 You might even want to have a pinewood derby race for the children on the Saturday prior.
 Sermon ideas include: The Winners Circle, Racing to Win, and Are you in the Race?

 For more ideas on Racing to Win please give Robby a call at the CRBA office.

 Party-driven Sunday School growth

 - You can double your class in two years or less.
 It only takes 40% growth, or an average class going from 10 to 14 in a year to double in two years or less.
 Yet, the results are amazing.
 A group that doubles every eighteen months can reach a thousand people in ten years.
 That is a fact of simple math.
-Fact is, there is a world-wide movement of God by which this is happening.
+The fact is, there is a worldwide movement of God by which this is happening.

 - Parties are one of the best ways I know to grow a class.
 Here is the formula: invite every member and every prospect to every fellowship every month.

-A Sunday School leader had a dinner and a movie at their house last Friday night.
+A Sunday School leader had dinner and a movie at their house last Friday night.
 It was great.
-They had a Pot-luck dinner at 7:00, and a movie to follow.
-Curious thing, they didn’t have any new people show up at the party, but they had their all time high attendance on Sunday.
+They had a Pot-luck dinner at 7:00 and a movie to follow.
+Curious thing, they didn’t have any new people show up at the party, but they had their all-time high attendance on Sunday.
 I have seen it happen more times than I can count.

 Have you tried it?
 Why not follow the scriptures that say:

 - Get into the habit of inviting guests home for dinner.
 Romans 12:13 [Living]